stardothosting/whmcs-invoice-due/README.md

    Clone this repository or download the ZIP file.

 2. **Upload the Module**:
-   Upload the `CustomDueDate` directory to the `modules/addons/` directory of your WHMCS installation.
+   Upload the `customduedate` directory to the `modules/addons/` directory of your WHMCS installation.

 3. **Activate the Addon**:
    - Log in to your WHMCS admin area.